Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Results and Discussions

 \subsubsection{Energy Efficiency}

-In this part, we analyzed the energy efficiency of our SPN-Connections-GA with the DPN-Weights-PPO from inference and optimization.
-As shown in Table~\ref{inference}, our SPN's network inference energy consumption saves 1.3, 1.2, and 1.1 times of energy on HalfCheetah-v2, Swimmer-v2, and HumanoidStandup-v2, respectively, compared to DPN.
-As shown in Table~\ref{optim}, our GA's optimization energy consumption saves 6.5, 21.9, and 87.9 times of energy on HalfCheetah-v2, Swimmer-v2, and HumanoidStandup-v2, respectively, compared to PPO.
-The specific energy consumption calculation method was defined as follows.
+In this section, we analyze the energy efficiency of our SPN-Connections-GA compared to {DPN-Weights-PPO~\cite{schulman2017proximal}}, considering both network inference and optimization.
+As shown in Table~\ref{inference}, our SPN's network inference energy consumption is 1.3x, 1.2x, and 1.1x lower on HalfCheetah-v2, Swimmer-v2, and HumanoidStandup-v2, respectively, compared to DPN.
+For optimization, as shown in Table~\ref{optim}, our GA's energy consumption is 6.5x, 21.9x, and 87.9x lower on HalfCheetah-v2, Swimmer-v2, and HumanoidStandup-v2, respectively, compared to PPO.
+The specific energy consumption calculation method was defined in the next section.